-Having only been introduced in Australia in late 2017, equity crowdfunding is still a relatively new and unknown area for most.
+Having only been introduced in Australia in late 2017, equity crowdfunding is still a relatively unknown area for most.
 Some have never even heard of it, despite being involved with the stock market or traditional forms of crowdfunding.

 Equity crowdfunding is, in essence, a means by which everyday individuals can invest in high-growth early-stage private companies.
 Through a licensed intermediary platform, such as Equitise, companies can conduct campaigns during which they raise funds through the sale of ordinary shares.
 These shares come with traditional benefits such as capital gains, and the potential for dividends, but are also associated with higher risks and illiquidity.
 Don’t let the word crowdfunding fool you - equity crowdfunding is at its core the purchase of private shares, a practice as old as industry itself, but traditionally limited to the well-connected and ultra-wealthy.
 The concept of the crowd merely refers to the fact that many individuals are able to invest, where traditionally private companies would use only a few, select, large investors.
 This increased spread brings a range of benefits to our portfolio companies, such as a network of engaged stakeholders, marketing and mass media exposure.
 For more information on the benefits of equity crowdfunding, click here.